thomascherickal/thomascherickal/README.md

 # Shalom 👋

+All My Online Services on a Link: [My Online Store](https://linktr.ee/thomascherickal/store)

 🌱 I’m doing coding competition puzzles and getting addicted to it.
 Falling in love with code again is highly exciting! <br>
 👯 I’m looking to collaborate on Learning Quantum Computing coherently. <br>
 🤔 I’m looking for help with my current research situation (independent).
 I want to conduct research in Transformers. <br>